p4p1x/os-lab-awk/README.md

 # os-lab-awk
-Simple task from OS lab using awk
+Part of a task from OS lab using awk
 ## Task
 In a given text file, convert all dates in the format `yyyy-mm-dd` to `mm/dd/yy`